-When vacancies become available, in-house residents who are on an in-house waiting list and require unit transfers based on the following reasons will be given priority over applicants on the waiting list.
+When vacancies become available, in-place residents who are on an in-house waiting list and require unit transfers based on the following reasons will be given priority over applicants on the waiting list.

-- 1. A unit transfer will be required when there is a change in family size or composition, which results in the unit becoming overcrowded or underutilized and an appropriate sized unit becomes available. - Documentation must be provided when there is a change in the family composition. - Documentation must be provided to determine whether a child resides in the household 50% or more of the time.
-Requested documentation will be as follows:

-1. Divorce papers or an established parenting plan.
+- 1. A unit transfer based on the need for an accessible unit. - In-place residents and applicants requiring the features of an accessible unit will be given priority for an accessible unit over other applicants or in-place residents who do not require the features in an accessible unit; and, - The Request for Reasonable Accommodation forms must be completed and submitted to the Community Manager.
+Forms available from Management upon request. - 2.
+A unit transfer for a reasonable accommodation to a household member's disability or for medical reasons as certified by a health care provider. - The Request for Reasonable Accommodation forms must be completed and submitted to the Community Manager.
+Forms available from Management upon request. - 3.
+A VAWA Emergency Transfer. - 4.
+Tenants currently living in an accessible unit and no longer needs the features (move to a non-accessible unit). - 5.
+A unit transfer will be required when there is a change in family size or composition, which results in the unit becoming overcrowded or underutilized and an appropriate sized unit becomes available. - Documentation must be provided when there is a change in the family composition. - Documentation must be provided to determine whether a child resides in the household 50% or more of the time.
+Requested documentation will be as follows: - 1.
+Divorce papers or an established parenting plan.